jamiesgf/jamiesgf/README.md

 # Welcome to my GitHub!
-I'm currently on a journey of learning HTML and CSS, and I'm excited to share my progress with you.
+I'm currently on a journey of learning HTML and CSS, and I'm excited to share my progress.

 ##  About Me
 - 🌱 Hi there, I’m @jamiesgf or nid!